Stock + Covered Calls — explained simply

 Is this strategy right for you?

-โœ“ Are comfortable holding a stock for up to 30 days
+Are comfortable holding a stock for a few weeks

 Risks to understand